New Years Transformation

 New Years Resolutions – they’re all but a joke in our mainstream culture today.
 As soon as we’ve thought them up, we already “know” that we’ll never attain them, so we laugh with our friends about all the things we’re never going to accomplish.
 It’s all a little ridiculous.

-However, there’s no doubt that there’s something about the transition of a New Year that gives us a burning desire for transformation.
+However, there’s no doubt that there’s something about the New Years transformation that gives us a burning desire for transformation.
 It’s why the New Years Resolution became an item in the first place.
 When we see that big number at the end of the calendar move up a notch, we recognize the nature of time and the limited amount of it we have to live the life we dream of.

 It is that recognition of the limitation of our time, which drives us to always dream a little bigger at the end of the year.
 It gives us an excuse to reflect on our life and remember the things we aren’t doing.